History of Bulgaria: Republic of Bulgaria (since 1989)

-Since 1989 Bulgaria has held multi-party elections and privatized its economy, but economic difficulties and a tide of corruption have led over 800,000 Bulgarians, including many qualified professionals, to emigrate in a "brain drain".
-The reform package introduced in 1997 restored positive economic growth, but led to rising social inequality.
-The political and economic system after 1989 virtually failed to improve both the living standards and create economic growth.
-According to a 2009 Pew Global Attitudes Project survey, 76% of Bulgarians said they were dissatisfied with the system of democracy, 63% thought that free markets did not make people better off and only 11% of Bulgarians agreed that ordinary people had benefited from the changes in 1989.
-Furthermore, the average quality of life and economic performance actually remained lower than in the times of socialism well into the early 2000s (decade).
+Since the introduction of multi-party elections in 1989 and the privatization of its economy, economic difficulties and widespread corruption led to the emigration of over 800,000 Bulgarians, including many qualified professionals.
+The reform package introduced in 1997 restored positive economic growth, but caused a rise in social inequality, failing to improve living standards.
+According to a 2009 Pew Global Attitudes Project survey, 76% of Bulgarians said they were dissatisfied with the democratic system, 63% thought that free markets did not make people better off and only 11% of Bulgarians agreed that ordinary people had benefited from the changes in 1989.

+Furthermore, the average quality of life and economic performance in the 2000s sunk lower than its level under socialism.

-Bulgaria became a member of NATO on 29 March 2004 and of the European Union on 1 January 2007.
+Bulgaria became a member of NATO on 29 March 2004 and of the European Union on 1 January 2007 (together with Romania).
 In 2010 it was ranked 32nd (between Greece and Lithuania) out of 181 countries in the Globalization Index.

-The freedom of speech and of the press are respected by the government (as of 2015), but many media outlets are beholden to major advertisers and owners with political agendas.
+As of 2015, the freedom of speech and of the press are respected by the government, but many media outlets are beholden to major advertisers and owners with political agendas.
 Also see Human rights in Bulgaria.

-Polls carried out seven years after the country's accession to the EU found only 15% of Bulgarians felt they had personally benefited from the membership.
+Polls carried out in 2014 (seven years after the country's accession to the EU) found only 15% of Bulgarians felt they had personally benefited from the membership.

+From 1989 to the end of 2024, the European Union (EU) has accounted for about 90 percent of external financing in Bulgaria.

+Bulgaria has received (by conservative estimates) about 70 billion leva (~35 billion €), and by preliminary estimates for 2025 alone this is an additional six to seven billion leva.
+Over the last decade this has been about 3 percent of the average annual GDP (gross domestic product).
+Since Bulgaria's accession to the EU this funding have contributed about 7 percent of revenues in the consolidated budget.

+Since 1 January 2026, the Euro is Bulgaria's currency.
+On May 16, 2026, Bulgaria won the 70th Eurovision competition.